hsiang-lee/gerber-parser/ReadMe.md

 In addition, Qt also provides QSvgGenerator and QPdfWriter, which inherits from QPaintDevice.
 Theoretically, it can also be rendered into sgv and pdf to export, but there is no direct support currently.

-In addition to rendering and exporting static images, the GerberRenderer library also supports some interactive operations.
+In addition to rendering and exporting static images, the GerberParser library also supports some interactive operations.
 For example, move the position of the image, zoom the image and highlight a certain point.
 These functions can be used for interactive Gerber display, refer to example/gerber_viewer.
 It can also be used for segmented rendering and export of larger images, example/gerber2image provides an example.
 For images with higher resolution, exporting into one image will be subject to many restrictions.
 Example/gerber2image is exported into multiple images through segmented export, each with a maximum resolution of 20000, which together form a complete image.

 ### Supported platform
-Gerber Render is written in standard C++, and the dependent Qt5, glog, and gflags all support cross-platform compilation.
+GerberParser is written in standard C++, and the dependent Qt5, glog, and gflags all support cross-platform compilation.
 It has been tested to compile normally on Linux, Mac and Windows.

 ### Sample image
 ![gerber image](./logo/gerber.png)